 Force Version: The STP protocol version setting.
-Valid values are STP, RSTP and MSTP (see. previous page for descriptions).
+Valid values are STP, RSTP and MSTP (see previous page for descriptions).
+The default is MSTP.

 8-2 Region Config

 This page lets you configure the basic identification of a MSTP bridge.
 Bridges participating in a common MST region must have the same Region Name and Revision Level.